 hard-to-sell inventory which may have to be sold first, thus delaying new

-building inventory that has not been ordered. can cause all the above problems too.
+building inventory that has not been ordered.,- but that can cause all the above problems too.
 The worst case scenario would have both

 of these in effect at the same time!

-Eli Goldratt (an expert on bottlenecks) wrote in industrial novel, where a
+Eli Goldratt (an expert on bottlenecks) wrote an industrial novel, where a

 company was building inventory to meet its utilization goals, but about to go